 “The U.S. and world economies are on the threshold of a deflationary crash that will make the 1930s look like a boom.
 Gold will be the single best investment to own.
 Buy it now while it's still cheap.”

 John Exter (1910 - 2006) was an esteemed American economist.
-A former member of the Board of Governors for the Federal Reserve, founder of the Central Bank of Sri Lanka, and head of the NY Fed during the failed London Gold Pool.
+A former member of the Board of Governors for the Federal Reserve, founder of the Central Bank of Sri Lanka, and head of the NY Fed during much of the failed London Gold Pool era.

 Today John Exter is now mostly known for creating Exter's Pyramid, which he designed and used about 50 years ago.